 Buddhism says that sexual misconduct like infidelity or cheating creates suffering.
 Period.
 Whether we are the ones engaging in it or are the victims of it, everyone involved suffers.
 To understand just how corrosive and harmful adultery is to forming a true partnership and how it interferes with an intimate connection to another person, we only have to look at our own community and perhaps our own family and friends.
 Who doesn’t know someone who has been affected by the misuse and abuse of sex?
-2,600 years ago, Buddha, a human being just like you and me, knew how destructive adultery could be.
+2,600 years ago, Buddha, a human being just like you and me, knew how destructive cheating in a relationship could be.
 The good news is that he also prescribed a way out of our suffering and offered us a clear path to liberation from our suffering and from our own misbehaviours.